Welcome to the UTS:CIC Doctoral Program

 |Spring 2021||15 January 2021||For commencement July 2021|

 CIC’s primary mission is to maximise the benefits of analytics for UTS teaching and learning.
-The Learning Analytics Doctoral Program is part of our strategy to cultivate transdisciplinary innovation to tackle challenges at UTS, through rigorous methodologies, arguments and evidence.
+The Learning Analytics Doctoral Program, launched in 2016, is part of our strategy to cultivate transdisciplinary innovation to tackle challenges at UTS, through rigorous methodologies, arguments and evidence.
 A core focus is the personalisation of the learning experience, especially through improved feedback to learners and educators.